How to Write Standard Operating Procedures (+SOP Template)

 2. Process SOPs

-These SOPs are used to guide the execution of a process, often within manufacturing or laboratory environments.
-They cover a sequence of operations or events progressively leading to an end result.
+These SOPs guide the execution of a process, often within manufacturing or laboratory environments.
+They cover a sequence of operations or events that progressively lead to an end result.
+A process SOP in a pharmaceutical company may detail the entire drug manufacturing process, ensuring that every batch of medication meets the same standards.

 3. Technical/Equipment SOPs